Nzinga of Ndongo and Matamba: Rise to power

 In 1624, her brother died of mysterious causes (some say suicide, others say poisoning).
 Before his death, he had made it clear that Nzinga should be his successor.
 Nzinga quickly moved to consolidate her rule, having her supporters seize the ritual objects associated with the monarchy and eliminating her opponents at court.
 She also assumed the title of Ngola, conferring a position of great influence among her people.
 An opulent funeral for her brother was arranged, and some of his remains were preserved in a misete (a reliquary), so they could later be consulted by Nzinga.
-One major obstacle to her rule, her 7 year old nephew, was under the guardianship of Kasa, an Imbangala war chief.
+One major obstacle to her rule, her 7-year-old nephew, was under the guardianship of Kasa, an Imbangala war chief.
 To remove this potential pretender to her throne, Nzinga approached Kasa with a marriage proposal; the couple were married, and after the wedding she had her nephew killed—in Nzinga's view, final revenge for her own murdered son.

 However, her ascension to the throne faced severe opposition from male claimants from other noble families.
 According to Mbande tradition, neither Nzinga nor her predecessor brother had a direct right to the throne because they were children of slave wives, not the first wife.
 Nzinga countered this argument, strategically using the claim that she was properly descended from the main royal line through her father, as opposed to her rivals had no bloodline connection.
 Her opponents, on the other hand, used other precedents to discredit her, such as that she was a female and thus ineligible.
-In addition, Nzinga's willingness to negotiate with the Portuguese (as opposed to previous rulers, whom had fought against them) was seen as a sign of weakness by some of the Ndongan nobility; specifically, the treaty's allowing of Portuguese missionaries inside Ndongo was seen with distaste.
+In addition, Nzinga's willingness to negotiate with the Portuguese (as opposed to previous rulers, who had fought against them) was seen as a sign of weakness by some of the Ndongan nobility; specifically, the treaty's allowing of Portuguese missionaries inside Ndongo was seen with distaste.